 What is Search Intent?

 Search intent is the reason why someone is searching for something.
-It’s the answer they are looking to get when they type a particular key phrase into Google.
+It’s the answer they want when they type a particular keyphrase into Google.
+As an SEO agency, we ensure your content always matches the right intent.

 Our stock image friend was confused about search intent, too – but not anymore after reading this post!